Regular Languages in the Sliding Window Model: Preliminaries

 and $M_{\le n} = \bigcup_{0 \le k \le n} M_k$.
 The {\em space complexity} of $\P$ in the variable-size sliding window model is

-In other words: that the space complexity of a variable-size SW-algorithm is bounded by $f(n)$ means that the algorithm never has to store more than $f(n)$ bits when it processes a stream $u \in \Sigma_\downarrow^*$ such that for every prefix of $u$ the length of the active window never exceeds $n$.
+In other words: when we say that the space complexity of a variable-size SW-algorithm is bounded by $f(n)$, we mean that the algorithm never has to store more than $f(n)$ bits when it processes a stream $u \in \Sigma_\downarrow^*$ such that for every prefix of $u$ the size of the active window never exceeds $n$.

 Notice that $v(\P,n)$ is a monotonic function.
 To prove upper bounds above $\log n$ for the space complexity of $\P$ it suffices to bound $\log |M_n|$ as shown in the following.